chiragpatil-ml/YouTubeNotebook/Computer Vision/VGGNet/README.md

-# Setting Up Qdrant Vector Database
+# Implement VGGNet

-This notebook contains code to implement VGGNet.
+This notebook contains code to implement VGGNet using Pytorch.

 ## Overview